walteryu/dwa15-p4/readme.md

 The application is a PHP implementation of my personal project [StormSavvy](http://stormsavvy.com/), which is written in Ruby on Rails.

-StormSavvy provides the following features (and inspiration for this assignment):
+StormSavvy has the following features (and inspiration for this assignment):

-* Weather forecast and POP alerts using the NOAA/Wunderground API's
+* Weather forecast and POP alerts using the NOAA XML API and Wunderground JSON API
 * PDF generation using the [PrawnPDF RubyGem](https://rubygems.org/gems/prawn/versions/2.1.0)
 * Document/image storage using Amazon S3
-* User emails using SendGrid and [ActionMailer](http://guides.rubyonrails.org/action_mailer_basics.html)
+* User weather forecast and document attachment emails using SendGrid and [ActionMailer](http://guides.rubyonrails.org/action_mailer_basics.html)